How to Check BitLocker Drive Status on Windows 11

 How to Check BitLocker Status via Settings

 You can check your status without using complex commands.
-This is the easiest way for most users.
+This is a good way for most users.

 - Open the Settings app.